isar/isar/docs/docs/schema.md

 | **float**  | 4             | -3.4e38 to 3.4e38                                       |
 | **double** | 8             | -1.7e308 to 1.7e308                                     |

-The additional number types are just aliases for the native Dart types so using a `short` for example works the same as using an `int`.
+The additional number types are just aliases for the native Dart types, so using `short`, for example, works the same as using `int`.

 Here is an example collection containing all of the above types: